Dec - Jan:

 -- Women are not subject to more harassment than in the U.S. Club and bar owners may try to lure women in with the promise of free drinks or a "special offer".
 While on rare occasion this has been the excuse to put a 'date rape' drug in the drinks, most of the time it is just an attempt to drum up business from guys who want to go where the ladies are.

 Electrical adapters for Greece - 220V current with different plug shape

 Rick Steves travel tips - for packing, security, etc.

 Center for Disease Control travel info on Greece.

 U. S. State Department Travel Information Sheet on Greece

 What about the language?

 Any Greek who went to college speaks English.
 Any Greek who deals with tourists speaks basic English.
 Menus, street signs and most instructional signs are in Greek and English.
-We will teach you a few words of Greek to show respect for the country but language isn't a barrier.
+I will teach you a few words of Greek to show respect for the country but language isn't a barrier.